-Whilst the project is now over, we do want to make sure we maximise the learning we got from it so we have organised an ABCD Showcase & Equality Soup event in Loddon on Thursday 14th April, from 2-6pm at the Lecture Hall, George Lane.
-From 2-5 we will have a series of short talks from all the different people involved in the project telling you what they learnt (with tea and homemade cake at 3pm) and from 5-6pm we will have Equality Soup with the team from Rosie Lee’s.
-Everybody welcome.
+We wanted to maximise the learning we got from the project so we have organised an ABCD Showcase & Equality Soup event in Loddon on Thursday 14th April, from 2-6pm at the Lecture Hall, George Lane.
+From 2-5 we had a series of short talks from all the different people involved in the project telling us what they learnt (with tea and homemade cake at 3pm) and from 5-6pm we had Equality Soup with the team from Rosie Lee’s.

-The original aim of the project was to map the services and support that’s available in the community for people experiencing mental health issues.
-By the magic of ABCD (Asset-Based Community Development) we achieved so much more than that.
-ABCD inspired us to take a total community approach to mental health, to recognise that we are all vulnerable to mental health issues and that the best way to tackle social isolation is to build stronger communities.
-ABCD asks “what’s strong with you?” not “what’s wrong with you?”; “what are your skills, talents and gifts?” not “what’s your diagnosis?”
+The original aim of the project was to use ABCD (Asset-Based Community Development) to map the services and support that’s available in the community for people experiencing mental health issues.
+We learnt pretty quickly that “there’s no point asset-mapping without asset-mobilising” so we decided to take a total community approach to mental health; to recognise that we are all vulnerable to mental health issues and that the best way to tackle social isolation is to build stronger communities.
+ABCD asks us to think about “what’s strong with you?” not “what’s wrong with you?”; “what are your skills, talents and gifts?” not “what’s your diagnosis?” and best of all it says “why have a meeting when you can have a party?”

 One of the great resources we discovered is the Norfolk Directory – a website where you can find out about all the clubs, services and support in your area.
 The idea is that people upload the information themselves and make sure they keep it fresh – in this way it should always be up-to-date.
 The website address is www.norfolk.gov.uk/directory